quantum13/mysql-median-udf/README.md

   `LINUX: gcc -shared -o udf_median.so udf_median.cc -I/usr/include/mysql -m64 -lstdc++ -fPIC`

   This will generate udf_median.so

+  You might need to install mysql headers before compilation (on ubuntu `sudo apt-get install libmysqlclient-dev`)

 2. Open your MySQL client, and run `SHOW VARIABLES;` and look for `plugin_dir`